hove-io/navitia/documentation/slate/source/includes/apis.md

 unique [contributor](#contributors) are forming a [coverage](#coverage).

 Contributor providing the dataset is also provided in the response.
-Very useful to know all the datas that form a coverage.
+Very useful to know all the data that form a coverage.

 The only arguments are the ones of [paging](#paging).